Monday, May 30, 2016

 Though the straps in this photo are still raw, I did apply a three-step finish, starting with a light coat of clear poly.
-The poly helped keep the generous slathering of black walnut stain that came next from digging into the grain too deeply.
-I partially sanded away the walnut once it was dry so what was left emphasized the grain, tool marks and defects.
-The final step was a pecan stain that evened things up and gave the straps a warmer glow as seen in the next photo.
+The poly helped keep the generous slathering of black walnut stain that came next from soaking into the grain too deeply.
+I partially sanded away the stain once it was dry so what was left emphasized the grain, tool marks and defects.
+The final step was a pecan stain/finish coat that evened things up and gave the straps a warmer glow as seen in the next photo.

 With a little careful measuring, glue and pin-nails, I fastened the strapping to the carcasses.

 But I wasn't happy with the large un-strapped expanse across the backs, so I milled and finished a bit more strapping to break it up as can be seen in some of the photos below.

 The next step was a real puzzler for a while.
 Normally trunks like this have corner braces wrapped around the corners (Duh, where else would you wrap a corner brace?) of the strapping to hold everything together.
 I found these nice looking reproductions but they were something like $8 each and I needed 16 of them!!
 Sorry but that's not going to happen on my budget!

 I started with a roll of left over galvanized flashing I had laying around.

 Played around with some patterns until I had one I liked and was simple enough for me to fabricate,